Grants and Teacher Awards

-Meet MAEF’s 2021 Velma Clark Excellence in Teaching About Ag Award Recipient!
+Meet MAEF’s Past Velma Clark Excellence in Teaching About Ag Award Recipients!

 The Maryland Agricultural Education Foundation, Inc. (MAEF) has selected Bethany Thornton, a librarian at Billingsley Elementary School of Charles County Public Schools for the 2021 Velma Clark Excellence in Teaching About Agriculture Award.
 This award is given to a Maryland educator who has demonstrated dedication in providing meaningful learning opportunities for their students to understand the importance of agriculture in our daily lives.

 Since attending her first Ag in the Classroom Conference in 2015, Thornton has been a passionate advocate for teaching about agriculture in and out of the classroom.
 Throughout her years as an educator, she has consistently used MAEF and National Ag in the Classroom learning resources to teach children and adults about how agriculture plays a role in their daily lives using “easily adaptable and engaging” agriculture-based lessons.

 “Helping kids understand where their food comes from is really what drives my passion for agricultural education.
 Charles County has such a rich agricultural history, and I really try to focus on using our local history and agricultural commodities as a framework for what I teach.
 Building on students’ prior knowledge of agriculture through hands-on activities and experiences allows them to identify why agriculture is important to them on a personal level.
 As a librarian, I’m able to see my students’ knowledge and appreciation of agriculture grow as they move from one year to the next.
 It’s really amazing,” says Thornton.